sg-research08/Brain-Analysis/README.md

 - The `visualization.py` script exhibits the visualization procedures, offering an in-depth illustration of the various methods employed for visualizing data.
 It comprehensively showcases the visual representations generated and their impact on the overall understanding of the data.
 - `train.py` file showcases the comprehensive training process, providing a detailed demonstration of each step involved in training.
 Additionally, it presents the outcomes and results generated throughout the training procedure.
 - The `Model` directory encompasses two defined Convolutional Neural Network (CNN) architectures and the resulting ensemble architecture derived from them, incorporating the optimal weights.
+- The `Ablation` directory contains the Python script namely `train_ablation.py` for conducting an ablation study on datasets.
+This study explores variations in data distribution, optimizers, and the time required for training.

 # Dataset Citations